 If someone says they’re licensed, go to the Minnesota Department of Labor and Industry website to see (or whatever state he or she claims to be listed in) to see exactly what kind of license they have.
 If you see a contractor’s license you can roll your eyes a little, but still consider doing business with him anyway.
 If you don’t see any license at all then you know they’re taking you for a ride, and you should run the other direction.

 Maybe there should be licenses for ice dam removal.
 If that day ever comes, I’ll be the first in line to get one.
 I’ll camp out like it’s the opening night of a Harry Potter movie.

-But what I have – and what any other responsible ice dam guys have – is proper insurance (as well as experience!)
+But what we have – and what any other responsible ice dam removal company has – is proper insurance (as well as experience!)
 Whomever you hire needs to be properly insured.
 That’s because you want to know you’ll be covered if there’s any accidental damage to your home, or if – heaven forbid – your technician is hurt while on your roof (or if he takes a spill off your roof).